Maknee/maknee.github.io/blog/_posts/2025-12-05-Maybe-Consider-Putting-Cutlass-In-Your-CUDA-Kernels.md

 {% include image.html path="/assets/images/posts/2025-12-05/reddit.png" width="100%" url_source="https://www.reddit.com/r/programming/comments/1nx3g70/fp8_runs_100_tflops_faster_when_the_kernel_name/" url_text="Reddit - Fp8 runs ~100 tflops faster when the kernel name has 'cutlass' in it" %}

 This explanation is really hard to understand.
 I'm guessing that the user is stating this trick uses NaNs/zeroes to optimize the program.
 It doesn't use that.
-In fact, it tries to optimizes how registers are zeroed.
+In fact, it tries to optimizes how registers are moved.

 # Previous mentions